jasminesis/unity/README.md

 ![wireframe](https://github.com/jasminesis/unity/blob/master/docs/Wireframe3.png)

 ## Descriptions of any unsolved problems or major hurdles your team had to overcome
-A lot of gems are outdated or not well maintained.
+- A lot of gems are outdated or not well maintained.
-DOM manipulation and AJAX were much more difficult to do in Rails.
+- DOM manipulation and AJAX were much more difficult to do in Rails.
-We had some issues with conflicts in GIT, but were able to resolve them.
-We learned to seperate out feature workflow, and communicate better to avoid conflicts.
+- We had some issues with conflicts in GIT, but were able to resolve them.
+We learned to separate out feature workflow, and communicate better to avoid conflicts.